 - There is no programming for siblings during Parent & Family Orientation.
 Siblings will be invited to campus in the fall during our Parent & Family Weekend.
 We ask that only adult family members attend this Orientation program.

-We are pleased to announce The Immortal Life of Henrietta Lacks by Rebecca Skloot as the One Book, One Campus selection for the 2014-2015 academic year.
+We are pleased to announce Memory of Water by Emmi Itaranta as the One Book, One Campus selection for the 2015-2016 academic year.
 The goal of the One Book program is to stimulate discussion and critical thinking around a common book's theme, enhancing a sense of community among students, faculty, and staff as we engage with each other's diverse perspectives.
-Students are asked to read The Immortal Life of Henrietta Lacks before arriving on campus for Orientation.
+Students are asked to read Memory of Water before arriving on campus for Orientation.
 Copies of the book are available for purchase at the University Store.

 For additional information regarding One Book, One Campus, visit the One Book, One Campus blog.